matplotlib/matplotlib/doc/mpl_toolkits/index.rst

 mplot3d
 =======

-:ref:`mpl_toolkits.mplot3d <toolkit_mplot3d-index>` provides some basic 3D
+:mod:`mpl_toolkits.mplot3d` provides some basic 3D
 plotting (scatter, surf, line, mesh) tools.
 Not the fastest or feature complete 3D library out there, but ships with Matplotlib and thus may be a lighter weight solution for some use cases.
+Check out the :ref:`mplot3d tutorial <sphx_glr_tutorials_toolkits_mplot3d.py>` for more information.

 .. figure:: ../gallery/mplot3d/images/sphx_glr_contourf3d_2_001.png
    :target: ../gallery/mplot3d/contourf3d_2.html